-Route1 Inc. ("Route1" or "the Company") is a publicly traded company on the TSX Venture Exchange and the OTCQB Venture Market.
+Route1 Inc. ("Route1" or "the Company") is a publicly traded company on the TSX Venture Exchange.
 The Company is incorporated under the laws of the Province of Ontario by articles of amalgamation dated January 1, 2006.
 The registered office of the Company is 8 King Street East, Suite 600, Toronto, Ontario, M5C 1B5.